Faculty

 Risk Management

-Risk management is the planning and organizing of cautionary measures aimed at minimizing the adverse effects of accidental and avoidable losses.
+Risk management is the planning and organizing of precautionary measures aimed at minimizing the adverse effects of accidental and avoidable losses.

 Why is managing risk important when teaching a Service Learning course?